Skip to main content

 Paid or incurred medicals (§41.0105)

-Limits medical-bill recovery to amounts paid or incurred.
-With Level I trauma stays at Memorial Hermann TMC or Ben Taub easily running into six figures, careful documentation matters.
+Limits medical-bill recovery to amounts actually paid or incurred — particularly important when Memorial Hermann TMC or Ben Taub trauma stays run into six figures.

 PIP and UM/UIM cover pedestrians

-Texas PIP coverage on your auto policy applies whether you were in a car or struck as a pedestrian.
-UM and UIM coverage on your auto policy also generally applies.
+Texas Personal Injury Protection coverage on your auto policy applies whether you were in a car, on a bicycle, or struck as a pedestrian.
+UM and UIM coverage under Tex.
+Ins.
+Code §1952.0511 on your auto policy also generally applies.
+A resident relative's policy may also apply.

 Wrongful Death Act (Chapter 71)

-If the pedestrian was killed, Chapter 71 gives surviving spouse, children, and parents the right to recover for loss of love, companionship, and financial support.
+If the pedestrian was killed, Chapter 71 gives surviving spouse, children, and parents the right to recover for loss of love, companionship, financial support, and mental anguish.
+The survival statute (§71.021) preserves the pedestrian's pre-death pain-and-suffering claim for the estate.

 Exemplary damages (§41.003)

 Available on clear and convincing evidence of fraud, malice, or gross negligence.
-DWI by the at-fault driver, criminal hit-and-run under §550.021, or knowing distraction support gross-negligence claims.
+DWI by the at-fault driver, criminal hit-and-run under §550.021, knowing distraction, and racing all support gross-negligence claims.

 Houston pedestrian-crash hot spots

 • Downtown surface streets.
-Convention-center district, Discovery Green perimeter, and the central business district arterials.
+Convention-center district, Discovery Green perimeter, the Theater District, and the central business district arterials — Main, Smith, Louisiana, Travis, Milam, Fannin, and San Jacinto.

 • Texas Medical Center pedestrian zones.
-The world's largest medical complex generates constant pedestrian-vehicle interaction.
+The world's largest medical complex generates constant pedestrian-vehicle interaction along Holcombe, Fannin, Main, and the MD Anderson and Methodist Hospital perimeters.
+Shift-change times concentrate crashes.

 • Houston Heights and Montrose.
-Walkable neighborhoods with arterial crossings.
+Walkable neighborhoods with arterial crossings — Heights Boulevard, 11th Street, Studemont, Yale, Westheimer through Montrose, Montrose Boulevard, and Westheimer at Shepherd.

 • Rice Village and West University.
-Restaurant district drop-offs and shopping foot traffic.
+Restaurant district drop-offs and shopping foot traffic on University Boulevard, Kirby, and Morningside.

 • METRO bus-stop perimeters.
-Boarding and alighting pedestrian crashes at high-volume stops on Main Street, Westheimer, Washington Avenue, and Bellaire Boulevard.
+Boarding and alighting pedestrian crashes at high-volume stops on Main Street, Westheimer, Washington Avenue, Bellaire Boulevard, and Telephone Road.

 • METRORail surface crossings.
-Light-rail at-grade crossings in Midtown and the Museum District.
+Light-rail at-grade crossings in Midtown, the Museum District, the Medical Center, and the East End extension.
+Pedestrian-vs-train and pedestrian-vs-vehicle crashes are recurring patterns.

 • Sugar Land Town Square and The Woodlands Town Center.
-Mixed-use district pedestrian volume.
+Mixed-use district pedestrian volume in master-planned communities.

 Harris County